anborg/camunda-bpm-dev-docs/spikes/feel-spike.md

 In the course of the Spike a [bunch of test cases][test-cases] were created to spot breaking changes.

+### Public API
 1. String literals can be compared with single quotes in Java Feel engine
 2. Built-in functions cannot be used directly in unary tests
 3. Util date as input cannot be compared with built-in date function (always compares against time zoned date values, i. e.
 Java 8 date time API is used
 4. Joda DateTime (with timezone) cannot be compared anymore (not mapped by Scala FEEL engine)

-## Migration Guide
+### Private API

-* Java FEEL Engine provides custom function mechanism which is part of private API
+1. Java FEEL Engine provides custom function mechanism which is part of private API
    * We need to outline how users can migrate their custom functions for Scala Feel Engine

 ## Action Items & Estimation